sachinym/dp-203-azure-data-engineer/Instructions/Labs/4-Azure-Databricks-SQL.md

    ![](./images/ad-lab4-9.png)

 8. When the code has been successfully executed, in the **Schema browser** pane, use the refresh button at the bottom of the pane to refresh the list.
-Then expand **hive_metastore** and **adventureworks**, and observe that the database has been created, but contains no tables.
+Then expand **hive_metastore (1)** and **adventureworks (2)**, and observe that the database has been created, but contains no tables.

    ![](./images/ad-lab4-10.png)